asoleshubham0125/Traffic_AMR/README.md

 5. Connect the hardware as shown in circuit.png.

 6. Open a serial terminal (9600 baud) and send:
--R → Move Forward
+- R → Move Forward
--L → Move Backward
+- L → Move Backward
--S → Stop
+- S → Stop